freifunk-gluon/gluon/docs/user/site.rst

 Image customization
 ^^^^^^^^^^^^^^^^^^^

-Gluon allows configuration of the build-parameters for the images.
-A Lua domain-specific-language has been implemented to facilitate this configuration.
-This file is interpreted for every device independently.
-The file is located in the site root as ``image-customization.lua``.
+Gluon allows configuration of the build parameters for the images.
+This configuration must always exist to configure the basic features included in a Gluon build.

-A simple example for a device-specific image configuration can be found in the site-example.
+The file ``image-customization.lua`` in the root of the site configuration is used for this purpose, making use of a Domain Specific Language based on Lua.
+See the :ref:`site-examples` section for a simple example showing both basic setup and a device-specific alteration.

 The following functions are available: